iqbalnurakbar/Daskom/README.md

 # Daskom
-Some of the programs that I made when I was an practitioner and assistant at Daskom Laboratory\n.
+Some of the programs that I made when I was an practitioner and assistant at Daskom Laboratory.

 Just for archive.